 828 318 2149 in the USA

-Robert Gamble is a graduate of the US Coast Guard Academy, and served five years as an officer.
+Robert Gamble is a graduate with honors of the US Coast Guard Academy, and served five years as an officer.
 He is a graduate of Columbia Seminary in Atlanta, GA (D.Min.) and Princeton Seminary, Princeton NJ.
 (Th.M.)
 He has served churches in Florida, Georgia, New Jersey, New Mexico, Western Maryland and Tennessee.
 He began to work in Peacemaking in the 1980's during the conflict in Central America, chairing the Peacemaking Committee of Memphis Presbytery, traveling to Nicaragua and helping coordinate Peacemaking Conferences in Montreat NC.
 He has been at work in Ukraine with This Child Here since 2006, beginning with street kids, then orphans, and then training foster families.
 In 2013, He received the "Pioneer in Ministry" award from Columbia Seminary for his creativity in Ukraine.
 In 2015, he began programs of training teens in Ukraine in peacemaking techniques and designing camps for families who lost homes in the Donbas area.
 Every year, his schedule is 3 months in Ukraine, 3 months in states traveling and speaking; then again 3 months in Ukraine and 3 in the states, traveling and speaking.
 This Child Here, Inc. is not a staff position of the office of Presbyterian Church (USA), but rather a Validated Ministry of the Presbyterian Church (USA).
 Since the invasion in February 2022, This Child Here has been working solely with families displaced by the war but living in Ukraine.

 BOARD MEMBERS OF THIS CHILD HERE